crazychenz/vinnie.work/website/blog/2022-01-28-why-so-hard-buildkit.md

 Ok, so there are several terms to understand before I delve into my microscopic experience with this tool:

-- `docker context` - This is a definition of a docker registry host or endpoint (like K8S) that can accept builds or pushes of images.
+- `docker context` - This is a definition of a docker runtime host or endpoint (like K8S).
 - `docker buildx` - This is the explicit sub-command call to use buildkit. `docker build` will also implicitly call buildkit nowadays.
 - `docker buildx create` - Creation in buildkit means _create a new builder object_.
 The primary purpose of a builder object is to have a reference to a thing that stores buildkit configuration, and the build cache.
 Having a cache is a primary benefit of Docker because when you rebuild an image you don't want it built from scratch every single time.
 - `docker buildx build` - Build an image with a given _builder_ (as defined with `docker buildx create`).